 The ultimate focus of implementing Google Analytics for eCommerce should be to generate more profits, increase sales conversions, attract potential leads to the website and measure web store performance in concrete ways. – Tweet This!

-Eager to improve your eCommerce business, but not sure where to begin?
+Eager to improve your eCommerce business in 2020, but not sure where to begin?

 Well, the answer is to start by using Google Analytics for your eCommerce business.